voydz/xamarin-react-native/README.md

 #### 2. Either use the react packager
 This will only work for debug builds.
 Run the following command and check that your javascript bundle is available on `http://localhost:8081/index.bundle`

+If you deploy to a physical device make sure you update the url inside `SampleApp.iOS/AppDelegate.cs` with your local ip address, so that the device can reach the packager in your local network.

 ```bash
 # run react native packager
 yarn start
 ```

 #### 2. Or use the embeddable javascript bundle
 This is recommended for release builds.
-You will need to update the url inside `SampleApp.iOS/AppDelegate.cs` to the bundle asset.
+You will need to update the javascript source inside `SampleApp.iOS/AppDelegate.cs` to the bundled asset.

 ```bash
 # bundle javascript to embeddable main.jsbundle